peterPgk/pes/PROJECT.md

 ###Extra info
 In order to make things in proper way, I made new migration for changing users table structure instead of editing existing one (which came with Auth functionality).

-Limitation for the staff member to be able to edit only particular fields is implemented with `TranformRequestByRole` middleware.
+The limitations  for the staff member:
+ - to be able to edit only particular fields
+ - to be able to edit only their own data

+ is implemented in `TranformRequestByRole` middleware.

 Available Roles are served to the views with help of ViewComposer `(App\Http\Views\Composers\RoleComposer)` `(App\Providers\ViewServiceProvider)`

+Available roles are listed in `permission.php` config file in config directory.

+For our task we suppose that each user can have only one role.
+This is the reason to use `hasRole` instead `hasAnyRoles` in several places.
 ###Tests
 For feature and acceptance tests Laravel uses real database with real database connection.
 Usually, for better performance, this is an `in_memory` `sqlite` database.